 The smell of chemicals can be a lot stronger when inside, so consider opting for a milder hot tub chemical to maintain your hot tub water.

 Please be aware you cannot mix chemicals as this can be dangerous.
-We have a range of maintenance and schedule guides to help you sanitise your hot tub correctly, you can read our bromine hot tub maintenance guide here.
+We have a range of maintenance and schedule guides to help you sanitise your hot tub correctly, check out our bromine hot tub maintenance guide for more advice.

 Drainage is needed so you can clean the cabinet and change the filters of your hot tub before refilling.